Pat Murphy (murphpa99)

 Pat Murphy has been a major league manager, minor league pitcher, college coach and minor league manager.
 He is the father-in-law of Pedro Alvarez.

 In 1985, Murphy was 5-5 5.32 ERA for the independent Tri-Cities Triplets of the Northwest League, leading the team in IP.
 He was tied for second on the team in wins.
 In 1986 the Triplets were a co-op team and Murphy was named player/manager.
 Murphy only relieved in 7 games, getting one win and one save, posting a 2.25 ERA in 12 IP.

 Murphy was the head baseball coach at Maryville College in 1983, and assistant football coach.
 He was an assistant at his alma-mater in 1984-1985, then was the head coach at Claremont-Mudd Scripps in 1986-1987.
 Murphy then moved to the University of Notre Dame from 1988 to 1994.
 In 1995, Murphy moved to Arizona State University replacing Jim Brock.
-He managed the Dutch national team in the 2000 Olympics, leading the Netherlands to their first win ever over Cuba.
+He managed the Dutch national team to a Gold in the 1987 European Championship and guided them again in the 2000 Olympics, leading the Netherlands to their first win ever over Cuba.
 Murphy resigned in November 2009 with a record of 629-284-1 in 15 seasons at ASU.

 |2011||Eugene Emeralds||Northwest League||46-30||1st||San Diego Padres||Lost in 1st Round|